 Results and Outcome of the ERRE (Electoral Reform) Committee

 Between June and December 2016, an all-party committee on electoral reform (ERRE) held meetings in Ottawa and in 19 locations across Canada, hearing from hundreds of experts from Canada and around the world and thousands of citizens, in person and online.

 MPs also held town halls, Minister of Democratic Institutions Maryam Monsef held a cross-country tour, and citizens held community forums.

 The results of consultations showed that 88% of the expert witnesses and 87% of the citizens who testified recommended Canada adopt a system of proportional representation.
 This was consistent with 13 previous commissions, assemblies or committees recommending PR.
 Read Fair Vote Canada’s submission to the ERRE here.

 On February 1, 2017, new Minister of Democratic Institutions Karina Gould informed the press that changing Canada’s electoral system would not be in her mandate.
 Justin Trudeau stated shortly after, “It was my choice to make”.
-Nation-wide protests followed.
+Nation-wide protests followed (see video above).

-In May 2017, the NDP, following a Keep the Promise national tour on electoral reform, put the report of the ERRE to a vote in the House of Commons.
+In May 2017, the NDP put the report of the ERRE to a vote in the House of Commons.
 The vote was a final effort to give MPs themselves a chance to speak up and re-open the conversation.

-Over the past 15 years, Canadians have repeatedly told pollsters that they support proportional representation.
-In advance of the vote on the ERRE’s report, Fair Vote Canada commissioned the largest poll ever of Canadians –a sample of over 15,000 people in 20 Liberal ridings – showing a strong majority of constituents wanted the Liberals to keep their promise and wanted their own MP to help make it happen.
+In advance of the vote, Fair Vote Canada commissioned the largest poll ever of Canadians –a sample of over 15,000 people in 20 Liberal ridings.
+The polling showed a strong majority of constituents wanted the Liberals to keep their promise and wanted their own MP to stand up for it.